Small press: Australia

 Small presses have played a significant part historically in recognising new voices and publishing notable works of literary fiction in Australia, but the market was seen as a tough one in 1999, despite about 80 per cent of the Australian Publishers Association being small book publishers (defined as those with less than AU$2m), nearly all Australian-owned.

 In recent years, though, the small publishers have especially made gains as big publishers have backed away from publishing literary works.
 Small press publications have won some of the greatest literary prizes, including the Stella Prize, the Prime Minister's Literary Award for Fiction and the Miles Franklin Literary Award.
-There was a strong upward trend in the number of titles published by small press and shortlisted for the Miles Franklin and the PM's Fiction Awards in the two years preceding 2017.
+There was a strong upward trend in the number of titles published by small presses and shortlisted for the Miles Franklin and the PM's Fiction Awards in the two years preceding 2017.

-The Small Press Network (SPN), located at the Wheeler Centre in Melbourne, represents small and independent publishers in Australia, which promotes independent publishing and supports diversity within the industry "as a vital component of Australian literary culture".
+The Small Press Network (SPN), located at the Wheeler Centre in Melbourne, represents small and independent publishers in Australia.
+The network promotes independent publishing and supports diversity within the industry "as a vital component of Australian literary culture".
 Founded in 2006, it has grown to represent more than 140 members in Australia and New Zealand.
 Its members include such publishers as the Griffith Review, National Library of Australia Publishing, Scribe and Wakefield Press, as well as many smaller publishers.

 Africa

 Kenya

 The 1960s marked a significant period for small presses in Kenya following the country’s independence from Britain in 1963.
-During this period and into the 1970s, small press publications played a crucial role in reflecting social and political trends such as urban corruption and the legacy of colonial rule.
+During this period and into the 1970s, small-press publications played a crucial role in reflecting social and political trends, such as urban corruption and the legacy of colonial rule.

-Universities, notably the University of Nairobi, played a pivotal role in shaping this literary culture, with student publications serving as platforms for early experimentation in creative writing for latterly well-known writers.
+Universities, notably the University of Nairobi, were pivotal in shaping this literary culture.
+Student publications served as platforms for early creative writing experimentation by writers who later became well-known.
 Zuka: A Journal of East African Creative Writing, founded by the East African Literature Bureau in 1967, published authors such as Taban Lo Liyong, Ngũgĩ wa Thiong'o, Angus Calder, and Okot p'Bitek.